MIT-Emerging-Talent/ET6-practice-code-review/README.md

 Schedule meeting if needed through Slack, preferred time 8 pm EST, share agendas in advance.
 Use Zoom for group meetings.
 5. Respect and Inclusivity
 We are listening actively, avoiding interruptions, respecting time, culture and backgrounds.
+6. communication tools
+we are using slack for quick updates meetings schedules for in-depth discussion and GitHub for code reviews.